 In 2019, Giving Tuesday raised $1.97 billion in the United States, with online giving increasing 28% from 2018 to 2019.
 That total includes the $19,433,030 from 153,543 donors that Classy customers raised.
 The global event inspires millions of people to donate to causes they care about, and email marketing is one key strategy that can engage and encourage your audience to support your nonprofit.

-The holiday season brings a dramatic increase in how many emails your supporters receive though.
-Black Friday totals nearly 120 million sent, making it the year’s single highest day for email volume.
-But with about 34% of donations made in the last three months of the year, and email accounting for around a quarter of holiday revenue, this is a time to lean into this marketing channel.
+The holiday season dramatically increases how many emails your supporters receive, though.
+Black Friday totals nearly 120 million sent, making it the year’s single-highest day for email volume.
+But with about 34% of donations made in the last three months of the year and email accounting for around a quarter of holiday revenue, this is a time to lean into this marketing channel.

 Nonprofits shouldn’t hold back on email out of fear of overwhelming their supporters.
-Doing so can cause you to miss out on critical fundraising and stewardship opportunities.
-Rather, you need to design Giving Tuesday emails that inspire someone to take action.
+Doing so can cause you to miss critical fundraising and stewardship opportunities.
+Rather, you must design Giving Tuesday emails that inspire someone to act.

 1. Build Momentum With a Soft Launch

 You’ve established your fundraising goal, set up your Giving Tuesday campaign page, and prepared your messaging cadence.
-Before you officially launch to the full public, you should consider starting with a soft launch.
-This tactic allows you to test the efficacy of your plans in a safe environment where you can make small adjustments or tweaks as needed, as well as start raising those dollars.
+Before officially launching to the full public, you should consider starting with a soft launch.
+This tactic allows you to test the efficacy of your plans in a safe environment where you can make small adjustments or tweaks as needed and start raising those dollars.

 That, in turn, generates early momentum for your campaign.
 When you officially launch, potential donors will be more likely to give when they see you’ve already made significant progress toward your goal.

 This is due in part to the goal proximity effect.
-It states that the rate of contributions toward a campaign is markedly higher when your nonprofit is 33% to 66% toward meeting its goal, and even higher once your nonprofit is 66% or closer.
+It states that contributions toward a campaign are markedly higher when your nonprofit is 33% to 66% toward meeting its goal and even higher once it is 66% or closer.